tom-seddon/beeb/bin/README.md

 # ssd_create

-Python 3 script that builds a single-sided disc image from .inf files.
+Build a single-sided disc image from .inf files.

 Supply list of files on the command line.
 Files that have a corresponding .inf file are assumed to be BBC files, and other files